HACC2019/garys-best/README.md

 ```
 which is responsible for forecasting data gathered from stations

-# Rasberry Pi Setup
+# Raspberry Pi Setup
-Boot your Rasberry Pi and go to the terminal.
+Boot your Raspberry Pi and go to the terminal.

-Most of the Rasberry Pi comes with Raspbian Desktop that has pip install.
+Most of the Raspberry Pi comes with Raspbian Desktop that has pip install.
 To check if you have pip install, use the following command:

 ```
 pip --version